 Before this can occur, you need to make sure you have taken the time to list the skills you want others to endorse you for.
 These are designed for people to effectively put in a ‘good word’ about you and further showcase your capabilities.
 Even though they’re not an essential part of your profile, they are a great tool enabling others to view your expertise.

 If you don’t have any of these then don’t be afraid to ask your peers, customers and suppliers – after all they probably know you better than anyone.
 And, you can return the favour and endorse them back if they have qualities that you feel deserve praise.

 What should you post?

-Alternatively, if you have set up your profile whilst at university and are not yet at the stage of job searching, sharing news and articles that catch your attention is a good way to show your network what interests you and even what your views are.
+Alternatively, if you’ve set up your profile while at university and are not yet at the stage of job searching, sharing news and articles that catch your attention is a good way to show your network what interests you and even what your views are.

 These are just a few tips to help get you started with LinkedIn and how to use it.
 Once you have your profile set up and have established your purpose for using it, you can begin to grow your network!